Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 6: Lucerne - Zurich

-Provided Mount Rigi isn’t veiled in clouds, you’ll be presented with spectacular views over the Alps, Lake Lucerne and other surrounding lakes.
-Just follow the signs to the viewing point after getting off at Rigi Kulm.
+If Mount Rigi isn't covered in clouds, you'll have a spectacular view of the Alps, Lake Lucerne, and other surrounding lakes.
+Just follow the signs to the viewpoint after you get off at Rigi Kulm.

 Additional tips and informations for itinerary 4